 In all the excitement, don't forget about food safety.
 Everyone going home with food poisoning is one sure way to ruin the day.

-As mentioned earlier, make sure you have enough fuel to cook the meat all the way through, to a safe temperature.
-A meat thermometer is a great addition to your kit to make sure you have reached a safe temperature.
+As mentioned earlier, make sure you have enough fuel to cook any meat properly, to a safe temperature.
+A meat thermometer is a great addition to your kit to make sure you've reached a safe temperature.

 If you are unsure what a safe internal temperature is for the meat you plan to cook, you can find a comprehensive list from the USDA here.

-If you are bringing meat you have cooked at home with you, make sure that the meat stays above 150°F.
+If you are bringing meat you've cooked at home with you, make sure the meat stays above 150° F.